-Stingray-inspired soft-swimmer fabrication.
+Stingray-inspired soft swimmer fabrication.
 We started fabrication of the stingray-inspired swimmer by laser-cutting the soft closed foam into a streamlined shape.
-Then we cut a rectangular through-hole on the side of the streamlined body so that the actuators could be inserted through it.
-The actuator was composed of four nitinol wires (0.38 mm in diameter; Dynalloy) that were trained to curled shapes by fixing them on aluminium cylinder moulds and baking in an oven for 25 min at 500 °C along with a quenching process.
-Each pair of trained nitinol wires was connected with a small piece of ultraflexible wire (9564T1, McMaster-Carr) and placed on top of a rectangular VHB tape (80 mm × 20 mm × 0.5 mm, 4905, 3M) with the bending direction facing downwards.
-Next, the nitinol wires with the VHB tapes were placed on both sides of a rectangular VHB tape with the same dimensions.
+Then we cut a rectangular through-hole on the side of the streamlined body so that the actuators can be inserted through it.
+The actuator was composed of four nitinol wires (0.38 mm in diameter; Dynalloy, Inc.) that were trained to curled shapes by fixing them on aluminium cylinder moulds and baking in an oven for 25 minutes at 500 °C along with a quenching process.
+Each pair of two trained nitinol wires was connected with a small piece of ultra-flexible wire (9564T1; McMaster-Carr) and placed on the top of a rectangular VHB tape ($80 \times 20 \times 0.5$ mm, 4905; 3M) with the bending direction facing downward.
+Next, the nitinol wires with the VHB tapes were placed on both sides of a rectangular VHB tape with the same dimension.
 After the assembly, the actuator was capable of bending both upwards and downwards by direct Joule heating.
-After this, we connected two actuators with the ultraflexible wires and nitinol wires with the same bending direction were connected in series.
-The actuators were inserted through the rectangular hole on the backbone with the identical length and angle extruded (Supplementary Fig. 20a).
-Finally, the backbone and the actuators were placed in a 3D printed mould that was lined with a cured thin layer of PAAm-alginate hydrogel.
-The Ag-hydrogel composite was stencil-printed into the shape of pectoral fins along the outline of the mould (Supplementary Fig. 20b).
-At the end of each line of the conductive hydrogel, ultraflexible wire was embedded and connected to the wire of the SMA actuators.
+After that, we connected two actuators with the ultra-flexible wires and nitinol wires with the same bending direction were connected in series.
+The actuators were inserted through the rectangular hole on the backbone with the identical length and angle extruded (Supplementary Figure 20a).
+Finally, the backbone and the actuators were placed in a 3d printed mould that was lined with a cured thin layer of PAAm-alginate hydrogel.
+The Ag-hydrogel composite was stencil-printed into the shape of pectoral fins along the outline of the mould (Supplementary Figure 20b).
+At the end of each line of the conductive hydrogel, ultra-flexible wire was embedded and connected to the wire of the SMA actuators.
 The other end of the flexible wire was soldered with another long wire to connect with an external control board.
-When the Ag-hydrogel composite achieved a certain conductivity (Partial dehydration process), additional pre-gel PAAm-alginate was poured on top of the assembled components.
-After the additional hydrogel was cured, the swimmer was gently detached from the mould in an aqueous environment.
+When the Ag-hydrogel achieved certain conductivity (see Partial dehydration process), additional pre-gel PAAm-alginate hydrogel was poured on top of the assembled components.
+After the additional hydrogel was cured, the swimmer was then gently detached out of the mould in an aqueous environment.

 Neuromuscular electrical stimulation electrode fabrication.
-We made two versions of neuromuscular electrical stimulation electrodes: (1) electrodes made of the electrically conductive Ag-hydrogel composite and (2) electrodes made of ionically conductive PAAm-alginate hydrogel.
-First, we made a 1.6-mm-thick PAAm-alginate hydrogel substrate.
-When the substrate was crosslinked, the conductive tape was placed on the substrate as an electrical bridge between a commercial neuromuscular electrical stimulator (PowerDot) and neuromuscular electrical stimulation eletrodes.
-A thin layer of EGaIn was deposited on the conductive tape as a soft conductor to minimize the contact resistance.
-For the case of Ag-hydrogel electrodes, the conductive hydrogel composite was stencil-printed on top of the substrate and the conductive tape.
-After this, a pre-gel solution of PAAm-alginate hydrogel was poured on the very top as the second layer of the electrodes.
-In this step, for the conductive hydrogel composite version, a certain amount of time was required to wait for the material to be electrically conductive.
-The electrode can be cut into desirable form factors for specific muscles using a razor blade (Supplementary Fig. 17a).
+We made two versions of NMES electrodes: electrodes made of the electrically conductive Ag-hydrogel and electrodes made of ionically conductive PAAm-alginate hydrogel.
+First, we made a 1.6 mm thick PAAm-alginate hydrogel substrate.
+When the substrate was crosslinked, the conductive tape was placed on the substate as a bridge between a commercial neuromuscular electrical stimulator (PowerDot).
+Thin layer of EGaIn was deposited on the conductive tape as a soft conductor to minimize the contact resistance.
+For the case of electrodes of Ag-hydrogel, the conductive hydrogel composite was stencil-printed on top of the substrate and the conductive tape.
+After that, pre-gel solution of PAAm-alginate hydrogel was poured at the very top as the second layer of electrodes.
+At this step, for the version of conductive hydrogel composite, a certain amount of time was required to wait for the material to be electrically conductive.
+The electrode can be cut into desirable form factors for specific muscle using a razor blade (Supplementary Fig. 17a).
 To connect the electrodes to the stimulator, each electrode was soldered with a wire that electrically connected with a magnet at the end of it (Fig. 4a).
 The electrodes and the stimulator can be connected though the magnet without compromising the electrical properties.
-The authors obtained research participants' consent beforehand.
+The authors obtained research participants consent beforehand.